Frans Bauer: 20th century

 In 1997, he published his first album for the German Schlager album, Weil Ich Dich Liebe (Because I love you).
 In the same year, De Regenboog (The Rainbow), a duet with Dutch singer Marianne Weber reached number 1 in the Dutch charts.
 The year 1997 for Bauer however ended tragically: two members of his band, returning from a concert, died in a traffic incident.

 Thanks to his fans Frans Bauer became increasingly popular.
 In March 1998 he gave his first series of concerts in Ahoy.

 21st century

 In 2003 the reality soap De Bauers, about the family life of Frans and Mariska, was a much-watched television programme.
 Bauer is an ambassador of Villa Pardoes, for children with life-threatening diseases.
 In 2004, Bauer, because of his charity work and singing, was appointed to Knight of the Order of Orange-Nassau.
 In the same year, he won the Gouden Televizier-ring, a Dutch television prize, awarded by the public.

 In 2014 Bauer was the main character in the book 'Heb je even voor mij?' written by Wim Hendrikse.
-Since 2019, Bauer has been one of the coaches in the Dutch television show The Voice Senior.
+From 2019 to 2021, Bauer was one of the coaches in the Dutch television show The Voice Senior.